decretist/Dissertation/Chapter3/chapter3.md

 four criteria:[^60]

 Each of Jerome's four criteria is a criterion for the *exclusion* of a given text from the canon of a particular author.
-Only two of the four criteria, the second and fourth, have figured significantly in recent scholarship on the authorship of Gratian's *Decretum*.
+Three of the four criteria, the first, second, and fourth, have figured to some extent in recent scholarship on the authorship of Gratian's *Decretum*.

+> \(1\) if among several books attributed to an author one is inferior to the others, it must be withdrawn from the list of the author's works (the author is therefore defined as a constant level of value);

 > \(2\) the same should be done [i.e., a book must be withdrawn from the list of the author's works] if certain texts contradict